Multiple Output Regression with Latent Noise: Introduction

 where the $\Omega_{N \times S_{1}}$ is a matrix consisting of unknown latent factors.
 In (\ref{eq:new_model}), $\Gamma$ mediates the effects of both the interesting and uninteresting signals on the target variables.
 We note that the change required in the model structure is small, and has in fact been presented earlier (\citealt{bo2009supervised}; recently extended with an Indian Buffet Process prior on the latent space by \citealt{bargi2014non}).
 We now proceed to using the structure (\ref{eq:new_model}) for GFlasso-type sharing of information (\ref{eq:gflasso_objective}) between the regression and noise models while simultaneously explaining away structured noise.
 To see that the information sharing between noise and regression models follows immediately from model (\ref{eq:new_model}), one can consider simulations generated from the model.
 The \emph{a priori} independence assumption of model (\ref{eq:factor_regression_modeling}) results in uncorrelated regression weights regardless of the correlations between target variables (Figure \ref{Fig_ehdolliset_korrelaatiot}a).
-The assumption of latent noise (\ref{eq:new_model}), however, encourages the regression weights to be correlated similarly with the target variables (Figure \ref{Fig_ehdolliset_korrelaatiot}c).
+The assumption of latent noise (\ref{eq:new_model}), however, encourages the regression weights to be correlated in a similar way as the target variables are (Figure \ref{Fig_ehdolliset_korrelaatiot}c).

-In this work, we focus on modelling weak signals among structured noise in high-dimensinoal data.
-For instance effects explaining $<1\%$ of the variance of the target variables can be considered weak.
-We have argued above that a model with the structure (\ref{eq:new_model}) is particularly well-suited for this purpose.
-Additionally, (\textit{i}) particular emphasis must be put on defining adequate prior distributions to distinguish the weak effects from noise as effectively as possible, and (\textit{ii}) scalability to large sample size is needed to have any chance of learning the weak effects.
+In this work, we focus on modelling weak signals in high-dimensional data with structured noise, where we consider effects that explain a tiny portion, say $<1\%$, of the variance of the target variables as weak.
+We have hypothesized above that a model with the structure (\ref{eq:new_model}) might be particularly well-suited for this purpose.
+Additionally, (\textit{i}) particular emphasis must be put on defining adequate prior distributions to distinguish the weak effects from noise as effectively as possible, and (\textit{ii}) scalability to large sample size is needed in order to have any chance of learning the weak effects.
 For (\textit{i}), we define \emph{latent signal-to-noise ratio} $\beta$ as a generalization of the standard signal-to-noise ratio in the latent space: